Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Numerical Results

 Our experiments are motivated by the problems faced by the Food Bank of the Southern Tier (FBST) on operating their mobile food pantry program.
 Due to recent increase in demands for food assistance from the COVID-19 epidemic in the United States \citep{kulish_2020} and sanctions on operating in-person stores, many food banks have increased their mobile food pantry services to meet the increased demand.
 In these systems, the mobile food pantry must decide on how much food to allocate to a distribution center on arrival, without knowledge of demands in future locations.

 To be more specific, the FBST operates out of seventy different distribution locations (see \cref{fig:fbst_map} for a map) across the Southern Tier of New York State.
-Due to its relatively remote location, throughout the year they receive infrequent shipments of a large amount of resources.
+Due to its relatively remote location, throughout the year they receive infrequent shipments of a large amount of resources (hence necessitating modeling a large $T$ for the number of rounds before a new shipment arrives).
 While they receive more frequent donations from individuals, the time between larger consistent donations can span up to two or three weeks.
 A certain amount of these resources are dedicated to the mobile food pantry, and used to service the seventy different distribution locations until the arrival of the next shipment.
 Moreover, the schedule to which the mobile food pantry visits the different distribution locations is fixed and known in advance (and is generated primarily due to time constraints in the locations used for the distribution locations).

 We interpret the total number of rounds $T$ as the number of distribution locations the mobile food pantry will visit until the arrival of the next shipment of food resources.
 Important to note, is that in our simulation experiments we do not consider the additional challenges faced when trying to design a schedule (i.e. an order to visit the distribution locations) so as to achieve further notions of fairness and equity.
 Each round $t$ then corresponds to a visit to a specific distribution location (for example the Tompkins County Community College in Dryden, NY) where the food pantry decides on an allocation of resources to allocate to the (random) number of individuals congregating at that location.